Pom Klementieff

 Pom Klementieff in the movie 'Oldboy'

-She prepared responsibly for the auditions, even taking boxing lessons.
-At the casting, Spike Lee listened attentively to her story and demanded she return in a new image – as her character was supposed to exude pronounced sexuality.
+She prepared seriously for the auditions, even taking boxing lessons.
+At the casting, Spike Lee listened to her story and told her to return with a completely new look – her character needed to exude raw sexuality.
 Pom rushed to the nearest store and bought a provocative dress and bright red lipstick.
 "I walked down the street, feeling like Julia Roberts in 'Pretty Woman'", she recalled later.
-Lee was pleased with the actress's decisiveness and approved her for the role.
+Lee was impressed by the actress's boldness and gave her the role.

-After the success of "Oldboy", Pom moved from France to the US to attend more auditions.
-In 2015, the actress landed a role in the thriller "Hacker's Game".
+Following "Oldboy's" success, Pom relocated from France to the US to pursue more auditions.
+In 2015, she landed a role in the thriller "Hacker's Game".
 Her character was similar to Lisbeth Salander from the book "The Girl with the Dragon Tattoo".

 Pom Klementieff in the movie 'Hacker's Game'